Parent page: Schematic Objects

 There are two aspects to consider in relation to editing the designator: editing the value of the designator and editing the display properties of the designator.

-The designator (and comment) strings can be displayed in the schematic library editor then doubled-clicked on to edit their properties.
+The designator (and comment) strings can be displayed in the schematic library editor then doubled-clicked on to edit the properties.
 The icon associated with the field in the Properties panel is used to show or hide the designator.

-The designator can be defined in the Schematic Editor as the component is being placed or after the component has been placed on a schematic sheet in the Properties panel.
+The designator can be defined in the schematic editor as the component is being placed or after the component has been placed on a schematic sheet in the Properties panel.